 2018 RTP Roundtable Membership Positions Now Available

 As Fresno COG staff prepares to kick-off the planning process for the 2018 Regional Transportation Plan, staff has now released the application for participation on the 2018 RTP Roundtable.
 The 2018 RTP Roundtable will support the Fresno COG staff and COG standing committees in their planning and preparation of the 2018 Regional Transportation Plan and Sustainable Communities Strategy.
 It is therefore vital to the success of the process that the RTP Roundtable consider issues that support development of the 2018 RTP/SCS and provide comments and community-based consensus that support the final decision on the RTP by the Fresno Council of Governments’ Policy Board.
-Once recruited, staff will present the list of applicants to the Policy Board for approval at their September 29, 2016 public meeting.
+The Policy Board approved the following membership listing at their September 29, 2016 public meeting:

 Brenda Veenendaal, Senior Regional Planner

 Mail: 2035 Tulare Street, Suite 201, Fresno, CA 93721

 2018 RTP Public Participation/Outreach

 2018 Regional Transportation Plan Public Outreach Strategy - Approved July 28, 2016

 2016 Fresno COG Public Participation Plan - Approved July 28, 2016